-In Mississippi, you must be 18.
+In Mississippi, you must be 18 years of age.
 For younger applicants (16 and 17) special restrictions apply.
 See a GED test center near you.

 The GED exam cost: $120 for the four tests, $30 per module/test TASC & HiSET are cheaper.

 Retesting (GED) is $30 per subject.